Which city is cheaper, Alexandria or New Orleans?

 New Orleans gets a good bit of rain this time of year.
 In July, New Orleans usually receives more rain than Alexandria.
 New Orleans gets 5.9 inches (149 mm) of rain, while Alexandria receives 3.5 inches (88 mm) of rain each month for the summer.

 The autumn brings many poeple to New Orleans as well as Alexandria.
-Many travelers come to New Orleans for the shopping scene and the music scene.
+Many travelers come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene.
+Additionally, many visitors come to Alexandria in the autumn for the shopping scene, the small town atmosphere, and the natural beauty of the area.

 New Orleans is a little warmer than Alexandria in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Alexandria stays around 60°F (15°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Alexandria fluctuates around 60°F (15°C).

 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the autumn, New Orleans often gets more sunshine than Alexandria.
 New Orleans gets 240 hours of sunny skies this time of year, while Alexandria receives 197 hours of full sun.